Back to Blog

 Osseointegration: The Foundation of Implant Success

 Osseointegration represents the critical process that determines implant success.
 When a titanium implant is placed into the jawbone, specialised bone-forming cells called osteoblasts begin attaching to the implant surface.
-Over several months, these cells deposit new bone matrix directly onto the titanium, creating a biological bond stronger than the surrounding natural bone.
+Over several months, these cells deposit new bone matrix directly onto the titanium, creating a strong biological bond with the surrounding bone.

 This integration process typically occurs over 3-6 months, during which the implant becomes progressively more stable.
-Unlike mechanical fixation methods, osseointegration creates a living connection that can adapt to functional demands and maintain strength throughout the patient's lifetime.
+Unlike mechanical fixation methods, osseointegration creates a living connection that can adapt to functional demands and maintain strength over many years with proper care.

 The surface characteristics of modern titanium implants are specifically designed to enhance osseointegration.
 Roughened surfaces provide increased contact area for bone cells, whilst specific surface treatments can accelerate the integration timeline.
-These technological advances have contributed to implant success rates exceeding 95% in appropriate patients.
+These technological advances have contributed to implant success rates reported above 95% in well-selected patients in a number of long-term clinical studies, though individual outcomes vary and these figures should not be taken as a prediction for any single case.

 Clinical Advantages of Titanium Implants